Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By Terri from Pahrump, NV

 Old clothing can often be repurposed.
 One easy way is to cut the cloth into small rags.
-This is a guide about make your own cleaning rags from old clothing.
+This is a page about make your own cleaning rags from old clothing.